AusNet Services is installing leading-edge technology across its electricity network to reduce the risk of powerline-related bushfires.

 If you have any other questions about this program, please contact us on 1300 360 795 or firstname.lastname@example.org.

-Download the information on this page as a PDF Fact Sheet.
+You can download the information about the REFCL Program as a PDF Fact Sheet.